Volunteers play a key role within the department and are a valuable part of the child protection system.

 - transport – driving a child to family visits, respite care, school or other appointments

-- life story work – helping children in care with parts of their life story work scrapbooks
+- life story book work – helping children in care with parts of their life story work scrapbooks

 - promotional activities – being involved in promoting the department during Youth Week or Child Protection Week

-- recreational activities – helping with fun days or picnics with a child, group of young people or families
+- recreational activities – helping with fun days, sports days, Christmas parties, theme week events or picnics with a child, group of young people or families.

 What to expect as a volunteer

 As a volunteer you can expect training, supervision and ongoing support.

-Orientation training occurs over 3 non-consecutive days, and covers:
+Volunteer induction occurs over 2 non-consecutive days, and covers:

 - information about the department